 We have a guest reuse scheme in all our bedrooms.
 If guests want fresh towels daily they can put them in the bath – if not leave them on the towel rail – simple!

 We try and source all our ingredients from companies within a twenty mile radius.
 This not only cuts down on our carbon footprint, it also ensures that our guests get the freshest local ingredients on the market – we have found some amazing small traders this way and can work with them to ensure their small-holdings and farms have an economically stable future.
 Look out for the featured farms on the blackboards in the restaurant.

 We have ensured that all refurbished areas are fitted with compact fluorescent low energy lighting, all new toilets are low-flow and use half as much water to flush as standard toilets, and our building materials from the wood on the floor to the slate bar tops are all locally sourced.

 the Plasic Free Snowdonia campaign was started by three local women in January 2018.
 It aims to bring businessses together locally to think about how to use less plastic in the National Park.
 We sponsor the free plastic refillable bottles for the yearly Snowdonia Challenge run by Breese Adventures.
 We’ve also looked at the way we use plastic in the hotel, from what we buy to how it’s delivered and whenever we can replace with an environmentally friendly option.
 Our latest plastic free option are bamboo toothbrushes!

 Big Hanna Composting Project

-In the short term our aim is to reduce the amount of waste we send to landfill and as a business benefit from waste costs.
-Our long-term aim is to use the food waste we place in the composter to grow our own produce.
+In the short term our aim is to reduce the amount of waste we send to landfill and as a business benefit from reduced waste costs.
+Our long-term aim is to use the food waste we compost to grow our own produce.
 We believe that by introducing our home grown produce to the menu it will provide a unique selling point that our customers will truly appreciate and enjoy.